sergiolemus/Stimulize/README.md

 ## Todo's / Known Bugs:

 1) Allow test sequences to be written in hex
-2) Because test sequences are stored as ints, systems with more than 31 inputs are not processed correctly
+2) Because default test sequences are stored as ints, systems with 64 or more inputs are not processed correctly The step to correct this would be to make a function that can take in a raw bool vector and automatically increment in binary or gray code but it currently seems unnecessary.

 ## References: